 The prevalence is unknown.
 To date, there have been 16 reported cases from 14 families.

 Disease onset usually occurs in infancy or early childhood.
 Only one reported patient was diagnosed at the age of 20.
-The presenting manifestations are those of anemia such as fatigue, anorexia, irritability, tachycardia, systolic murmur and paleness.
+The presenting manifestations are those of anemia such as fatigue, anorexia, irritability, tachycardia, systolic murmur and pallor.
 Growth retardation, hepatomegaly and recurrent infections are other frequent manifestations of the disease.
 In undiagnosed individuals, iron overload can lead to liver cirrhosis, heart failure and arthropathy.
 Hypothyroidism and splenomegaly have also been reported separately in two isolated cases.
-Death is often due to congestive heart failure or pneumonia.
+Death can occur due to congestive heart failure or pneumonia.

 Congenital atransferrinemia is due to mutations in the TF gene (3q21) encoding TF, a blood protein necessary for the proper transport of iron to the liver, spleen, and bone marrow.
 Without the synthesis of TF, there is a reduction of iron delivery to developing erythroid precursors in bone marrow, which results in reduced hemoglobin synthesis and consequently to anemia and iron storage in peripheral tissues (secondary hemochromatosis).

 Diagnosis is based on laboratory testing indicating anemia as well as a serum TF level of less than 35mg/dl.
 An enlarged liver, due to hemosiderosis may be noted on clinical examination in some cases.
 Molecular genetic testing can identify a mutation in the TF gene, confirming the diagnosis.

 Differential diagnoses include other conditions that manifest with hypotransferrinemia such as GRACILE syndrome and nephrotic syndromes (see these terms) and, in adults, those suffering from chronic alcoholism.